Yan Gomes Preview, Player Props: Cubs vs. Brewers

-On Friday, Yan Gomes (.306 slugging percentage in past 10 games, with no home runs) and the Chicago Cubs face the Milwaukee Brewers, whose starting pitcher will be Colin Rea.
-First pitch is at 8:10 PM ET.
+Yan Gomes -- with a slugging percentage of .306 in his past 10 games (including no home runs) -- will be in action for the Chicago Cubs against the Milwaukee Brewers, with Freddy Peralta on the hill, on September 30 at 7:10 PM ET.

+He had a hitless showing in his most recent game (0-for-4 with an RBI) against the Brewers.

 Sportsbook Promo Codes